Tom Bossert, Former Donald Trump Advisor, ‘Deeply Disturbed’ Over Rudy Giuliani Touting Of Conspiracies

 As The Inquisitr previously reported, House Speaker Nancy Pelosi on Tuesday announced the House had begun an official inquiry into impeaching the 45th president.
 Pelosi further spoke out against Trump on Thursday, saying the president engaged in a “cover-up.”

-The official Whistleblower report, filed in August, was released publicly on Thursday, and alleges the president’s team tried to lock down evidence of the call by storing an official, full transcript of the conversation in a private location typically used to store classified information, per The Inquisitr.
+The official whistleblower report, filed in August, was released publicly on Thursday, and alleges the president’s team tried to lock down evidence of the call by storing an official, full transcript of the conversation in a private location typically used to store classified information, per The Inquisitr.

 Donald Trump Blasts Fox News' Ed Henry In Series Of Retweets About Mark Levin Interview. #DonaldTrump #FoxNews https://t.co/qASFx7TUH5